 - The Faceless: The killer's face is never seen, except in an identikit.

-- Frameup: The Water Street Butcher successfully frames a former cop, who ends up being executed.
+- Frameup: The Water Street Butcher successfully frames a cop, who ends up being executed.

-- Infant Immortality: Subverted to hell and back.
+- Averted to hell and back.
 The killer's murderous rampage begins when he kills a young girl by bashing her head in with the camera, and it gets worse from there.